Pine Ridge Reservation In South Dakota Suffers Two Weeks Of Flooding

 Over the weekend, I visited Pine Ridge, Porcupine, Oglala, and Wounded Knee to see the impact of the flooding.
 Thankful to the SD National Guard, tribal leadership, and volunteers who are working hard to help people in need. pic.twitter.com/U02iYuX5Qq— Governor Kristi Noem (@govkristinoem) March 25, 2019

 By the weekend, Pourier confirmed, the state had deployed several teams, such as a water rescue team, and the South Dakota National Guard to distribute potable water.
 "We were in Pine Ridge within 24 hours of our deployment," said Lt.
 Col. Anthony Deiss, a spokesperson for the South Dakota National Guard.

-"We were already preparing so that we could move very quickly, and our unit traveled from Watertown, which is 8 hours away," from the reservation, Deiss told NPR.
+"We were already preparing so that we could move very quickly, and our unit traveled from Watertown, which is eight hours away" from the reservation, Deiss told NPR.

-A blizzard followed by rapid snow melt caused fast-rising waters on the reservation, jeopardizing nearby dams and overflowing creeks and rivers.
-Pine Ridge community members are far from alone in the central U.S., as historic floods down the Missouri River breached levees and submerged towns through Nebraska, Iowa, and Missouri over the past 10 days.
+A blizzard followed by rapid snowmelt caused fast-rising waters on the reservation, jeopardizing nearby dams and overflowing creeks and rivers.
+Pine Ridge community members are not the only ones affected in the central U.S., as historic floods down the Missouri River breached levees and submerged towns through Nebraska, Iowa and Missouri over the past 10 days.

 But for residents of Pine Ridge, the flooding has taken what was already a dire situation and made it "devastating," Pourier said.

-"We're already under-funded and strapped for resources," from the Bureau of Indian Affairs, she explained.
+"We're already underfunded and strapped for resources" from the Bureau of Indian Affairs, she explained.
 "We're already in survival mode every day."

 Red Cloud also pointed to the situation being exacerbated by deteriorating infrastructure and a lack of support from the federal government.

-"If we had funding to fix our waterways, our infrastructure here, our dams have been built like 80 years ago — they're outdated," he explained.
+"If we had funding to fix our waterways, our infrastructure here; our dams have been built like 80 years ago — they're outdated," he explained.
 "If funding was set in place we wouldn't be in the predicament that we are now."

 "Things are hard and have been hard here for generations," Red Cloud added.